BlockstreamResearch/bip-frost-dkg/README.md

  - Integrity: If some honest participant outputs True, then for every pair of values x and x' input provided by two honest participants, we have x = x'.
  - Conditional Agreement: If some honest participant outputs True and the delivery of messages between honest participants is guaranteed, then all honest participants output True.

+TODO: I (Jonas) am not sure if this definition of "conditional agreement" makes a lot of sense anymore for Eq: in our implementation, some honest participants may see their Eq failing, but they will eventually call it again, in recovery, which then succeeds.

+TODO: I (Jonas) think that in this case our implemented protocol will terminate with honest participants outputting False, but they should still not remove the seed.
 Conditional agreement does *not* guarantee that the protocol terminates if two honest participants have `x` and `x'` such that `x != x'`.
 To ensure termination in that situation, the protocol requires a stronger property:
  - (Full) Agreement: If the delivery of messages between honest participants is guaranteed, all honest participants will output True or False.